A lot of people ask me what energy bars/bites/drinks I recommend.

 You can make your own energy bars with whole food ingredients (and for a fraction of the cost)!

-These homemade energy bites (or you can make them into bars) are quick and easy to make, and don’t have all the processed and refined ingredients that are in most store-bought energy bars.
+These homemade Apricot Energy Bites (or you can make them into bars) are quick and easy to make, and don’t have all the processed and refined ingredients that are in most store-bought energy bars.

-How to Make these Homemade Energy Bites (or bars)
+How to Make these Homemade Apricot Energy Bites (or bars)

 A food processor is the secret tool for making homemade energy bars.
 Simply place ingredients in as directed in the recipe, shape them as desired, and in just minutes you have some healthy energy bars.